DarrenChen0923/SPIF/README.md

 ## Result
-The training result from the train dataset
+The training result from the training dataset
 | Grid Size | MAE | MSE | RMSE | R2 |
 | :---         |     :---:      |          ---: |     :---:      |          ---: |
 | 5mm   | 0.2337    | 0.1251   | 0.3531    | 0.9130      |